nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 2) **Create Cloudflare account**
     To set up your DNS and automatically get a certificate, you will need to create a [Cloudflare](https://dash.cloudflare.com/sign-up) account and register a [domain name](https://www.cloudflare.com/products/registrar/).

-3) **Initialize QHub**
+3) **Configure QHub**
     In your terminal, enter the command `qhub init` followed by the abbreviation of your cloud provider. (do: Digital Ocean, aws: Amazon Web Services, gcp: Google Cloud Platform).
-Example `qhub init do` to initiate QHub for a Digital Ocean deployment.
 This will create  a `qhub-config.yaml` file in your folder.

-    By default `Qhub` authenticates with github.
+    ```
+    $ qhub init do
+    ```

     Open the config file, and under the `security` section, add your github usernames and set a unique `uid` for each username.

      ```
     costrouc:
         uid: 1000
         primary_group: users
         secondary_groups:
             - billing
     ```

-    Set the `domain` field on top of the config file to a domain you control.
+    Set the `domain` field on top of the config file to a domain you own in Cloudflare.

      ```
     domain: testing.qhub.dev
     ```
-    Create an [oauth application] in github and fill in the client_id and client_secret.
-This needs to be your access token for github.
+    Create an [oauth application](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps) in github and fill in the client_id and client_secret.

      ```
     client_id: "7b88..."
     client_secret: "8edd7f14..."
     ```

     Set the `oauth_callback_url` by prepending your domain with `jupyter` and appending `/hub/oauth_callback`.